 CFO vs. Bookkeeper

-A bookkeeper keeps a record of the day to day financial transactions of your business.
+A bookkeeper keeps track of f the day to day financial transactions in your business.
 The bookkeeper, as the name suggests, keeps your books, ensuring that your financial records are up to date.

 A bookkeeper is the first step of financial information making it from the transactions themselves, through the bookkeeper, the accountant, and the controller to the CFO.
-Bookkeeping requires the least training because it consists merely of recording financial transactions in a running ledger.
+Bookkeeping requires the least amount of experience because it consists merely of recording financial transactions in a running ledger.
 You definitely don’t want to lean on your bookkeeper for CFO services.